 A cash discount program is a system that automatically applies a small discount (up to 4%) to purchases when the customer pays with cash, a check, or a debit card.
 Only customers using a credit card pay the full price, including the additional cost of credit card processing fees.

-Cash discount programs are most typically used in traditional brick-and-mortar businesses but can be applied to eCommerce sales as well.
+Cash discount programs are most typically used in traditional brick-and-mortar businesses but can also be applied to eCommerce sales.
 Virtually any type of business can implement a cash discount program.

 Is A Cash Discount Program Legal?

 Cash discount programs are fully legal within all jurisdictions in the United States as long as all compliance requirements are met.
 The Durbin Amendment to the 2010 Dodd-Frank Law authorizes cash discount programs to incentivize consumers to use alternative payment methods rather than credit cards.